 This is achieved by exerting pressure on the piston, which is located in the center of the chamber.

 The chamber can be divided into two sections.

 As the pressure builds up in the lower section, it forces the piston to fly out and slice through the wood.

 Once it’s done, the pressure lowers and the piston comes back inside the cylinder.

 Most Common Cylinder Sizes

-- 4 inches, this is the most common option for backyard log splitters.
+- The 4-inch cylinder is the most common option for backyard log splitters.